BBVA/docker-hdfs-alluxio-spark/README.md

   - do require kubernetes v1.4 for the scheduling code to work.
 If you have kuerbenets >1.4, that deployment code must be changed.
   - do require every worker to be deployed to not share host with any other worker or master.
 This is needed to support host-nat-based SDN like flannel and others due to requirements of HDFS protocol.

-The script ```oc-cluster.sh``` contains the deployment set up for a 10 node cluster with 16GB of ram on each node.
+The script ```oc-cluster.sh``` contains the deployment set up for a 10 node cluster with 16GB of ram on each node and a persistent volume claim of 500Gi accross the cluster.
 The resource allocations must be tuned to support your installation.
 Meanwhile the script ```oc-minishit.sh``` contains the code to deploy the system in a local instance of minishift, set up as stated.

 The images are build inside openshift and expect a repository layout like this one.
 Do not move the Docker files or the config files without updating the build code for openshift, or the process will fail.

-# sparky

-This contains a Scala application that counts lines on a textFile given the apropriate alluxio url.

-Read the source code, and try it like:

-    sbt "runMain (Sparky | AlluxioExperiment | CSVToParquet) --spark spark://spark-master-dashboard-has.192.168.99.100.nip.io --input alluxio://alluxio-master-dashboard-has.192.168.99.100.nip.io/README.txt [--output outputFile]"

-To test it agains the minishift cluster.

 # oc